-MFLs model requires a long-term period of climate record data to determine if the various levels and return periods are achieved.
-The District's currently uses radar rainfall for many of its projects.
-Unfortunately the radar rainfall data does not meet the requirement for our long-term MFLs modeling.
+The MFLs model requires a long-term period of climate record-data to determine if the various levels and return periods are achieved.
+The District's currently uses radar-determined rainfall based on NEXRAD for many of its projects.
+Unfortunately the radar rainfall data does not meet the requirements for our-long-term MFLs modeling.
 Therefore, the UORB HSPF model uses NOAA rainfall records from nearby Florida stations located at Isleworth, Leesburg, and Lisbon (Figure 18 and Table 11).
-Due to missing values or weather station relocation, these time series of rainfalls may be composited or substituted from nearby stations.
+Due to missing values or weather station relocation, the rainfall se time series dataof rainfalls may be composited or substituted from nearby stations.
 The daily rainfall was then disaggregated to hourly rainfall by the software package Watershed Data Management Utility (WDMUtil).
-The daily or hourly rainfall data were loaded into a WDM file where WDMUtil was used to estimate an hourly rainfall distribution for each daily record site based on its two closest hourly rainfall stations (see Appendix 13.5 Excepts from the WSIS 2012 for detailed methodology).
-The rainfall station was assigned to each basin by Thiessen polygon method: Isleworth rainfall assigned to Lake Apopka basin, Leesburg rainfall was assigned to Lake Harris basin, and Lisbon rainfall was assigned to all other basins (Figure 18).
+The daily or hourly rainfall distribution for each daily record site based on its two closest hourly rainfall stations (see Appendix 13.5 Excepts from the WSIS 2012 for detailed methodology).
+The rainfall station was assigned to each basin by Thiessen polygon method: Isleworth rainfall was assigned to Lake Apopka basin, Leesburg rainfall was assigned to all other basins (Figure 18).

 Table 11.
-NOAA rainfall st ations used in th he HSPF model (da nta compiled by District hydrologist D. Clapp)
+NOAA rainfall stations used in the HSPF model (data compiled by District hydrologist D. Clapp)